-Data elements to be entered into the HPMS at the Contract level:
+Data file to be uploaded through the HPMS at the Contract level as specified below:

-The total number of network LTC pharmacies licensed to serve in the service area (PDPs and regional PPOs will report for each state).
+The total number of network LTC pharmacies in the service area (PDPs and regional PPOs will report for each state, MA-PDs will report for the service area).

-The total number of network non-LTC pharmacies in the service area (PDPs and regional PPOs will report for each state).
+The total number of network retail pharmacies in the service area (PDPs and regional PPOs will report for each state, MA-PDs will report for the service area).

-The total number of beneficiaries in LTC facilities for whom Part D drugs have been provided under the plan.
+The total number of beneficiaries in LTC facilities for whom Part D drugs have been provided under the Contract.

-For each contracted LTC pharmacy licensed to serve in their service area:
+For each network LTC pharmacy in the service area:

+LTC pharmacy name;

+LTC pharmacy NPI;

+Contract entity name of LTC pharmacy;

+Chain code of LTC pharmacy;

-Number of formulary prescriptions dispensed
+Number of 31-day equivalent formulary prescriptions dispensed;

-Number of non-formulary prescriptions dispensed
+Number of 31-day equivalent non-formulary prescriptions dispensed;

-Cost of all formulary prescriptions
+Cost of formulary prescriptions;

-Cost of all non-formulary prescriptions
+Cost of non-formulary prescriptions.

-In aggregate, for all contracted non-LTC pharmacies in their service area:
+In aggregate, for all retail pharmacies in the service area:

-Number of formulary prescriptions dispensed
+Number of 30-day equivalent formulary prescriptions dispensed;

-Number of non-formulary prescriptions dispensed
+Number of 30-day equivalent non-formulary prescriptions dispensed;

-Cost of all formulary prescriptions
+Cost of formulary prescriptions;

-Cost of all non-formulary prescriptions
+Cost of non-formulary prescriptions.

 Licensure and Solvency, Business Transactions and Financial Requirements

 Title I, Part 423, Subpart I includes regulations regarding Licensure and Solvency.
-Part D Sponsors and will be responsible for reporting multiple data elements and documentation related to their licensure and solvency and other financial requirements.
+Part D Sponsors will be responsible for reporting multiple data elements and documentation related to their licensure and solvency and other financial requirements.
 Employer/Union Direct Contract PDPs (Direct Contract PDP) will be responsible for reporting multiple data elements and documentation related to their solvency and other financial requirements.
 Direct Contract PDPs are employers or unions that directly contract with CMS to offer a Part D plan exclusively to the employer’s/union’s retirees.
-Some data will be entered into the HPMS and other information will be mailed directly to CMS.
+Documentation required in Subsection l & ll will be uploaded into the Fiscal Soundness Module in HPMS.
+Data elements required under Subsection lll will be entered into the Fiscal Soundness Module in HPMS.
+Thus, documentation will no longer be mailed to CMS, nor will data be entered into the Part D Reporting Module in HPMS.
 Documentation requirements are listed separately for Part D PDPs and Direct Contract PDPs.
 These data will be used to ensure Part D PDPs and Direct Contract PDPs continue to be fiscally solvent entities.

 Subsection I. Financial and Solvency Requirements Documentation - Part D PDPs